 Are you considering making an appointment for counseling or therapy?
-Consider reaching out to Thriveworks Counseling in Raleigh, NC.
+Consider reaching out to Thriveworks Counseling & Psychiatry Raleigh.
 When new clients call our office, here is what they can expect…

 - Our Scheduling Specialist will answer your call and help you find an appointment time that works for you.

 - You may have your first appointment within 24 hours of your call.
 New clients often meet with their coach, therapist, psychiatrist, or counselor the following day.

 - Evening and weekend sessions are offered.